-Performance materiality - the amount we use to determine the extent of our audit procedures.
-We have set performance materiality at $\pounds 607k$ which represents 50% of planning materiality.
+Tolerable error - the amount we use to determine the extent of our audit procedures.
+We have set tolerable error at $\pounds474,410$ which represents 50% of planning materiality.
+We have selected 50% on the basis of the level of errors in the prior year and changes to the control environment.

 Audit difference threshold - we propose that misstatements identified below this threshold are deemed clearly trivial.
-We will report to you all uncorrected misstatements over this amount relating to the comprehensive income and expenditure statement, balance sheet, and collection fund that have an effect on income or that relate to other comprehensive income.
+We will report to you all uncorrected misstatements over this amount relating to the comprehensive income and expenditure statement, balance sheet and collection fund that have an effect on income or that relate to other comprehensive income.